dcmnts/isosplit-paper/isosplit.md

 </figure>
 <!--------------------------------------------------------------------------------------------->

-## Results
+### Algorithm comparisons

 To highlight scenarios where Isosplit overcomes the limitations of other methods, as well as scenarios that highlight its limitations, we evaluated the accuracy of Isosplit and various standard algorithms using simulated datasets.
 We selected optimal parameters for the non-Isosplit algorithms based on the known simulation parameters (e.g., the number of clusters for k-means).
 Isosplit, on the other hand, does not require any user-defined parameters.

-The following standard algorithms were evaluated: Agglomerative clustering (Agg) from scikit learn with default parameters and known number of clusters; DBSCAN from scikit learn with optimal scale parameter corresponding to the simulated datasets; Gaussian Mixture Model (GMM) with `covariance_type='full'` and known number of clusters; K-means with known number of clusters; Rodriguez-Laio (RL) or density-peak clustering with implementation described in the appendix and known number of clusters (TODO: explain that more than just the number of clusters were provided to the algorithm); and Spectral clustering (Spect) with `assign_labels='discretize'` and known number of clusters.
+The following standard algorithms were evaluated: Agglomerative clustering (Agg) from Scikit-learn [@pedregosa2011scikit] with default parameters and known number of clusters; DBSCAN from Scikit-learn with optimal scale parameter corresponding to the simulated datasets (see [Appendix S](#appendix-s)); Gaussian Mixture Model (GMM) from Scikit-learn with `covariance_type='full'` and known number of clusters; K-means from Scikit-learn with known number of clusters; Rodriguez-Laio (RL) or density-peak clustering with implementation described in the [Appendix S](#appendix-s) with optimal threshold chosen using the known clustering; and Spectral clustering (Spect) from Scikit-learn with `assign_labels='discretize'` and known number of clusters.

 We used the following formula when reporting the accuracy of a clustering compared with ground truth:

 $$a = \frac{1}{K}\sum_{k=1}^K\max_{j}{\frac{\#(C_k \cap D_k^\prime)}{\#(C_k \cup D_j)}}$$

 where $C_k$ is a ground-truth cluster and $D_j$ is a cluster in the clustering being evaluated.
+We prefer this measure of cluster similarity over others in the literature because it weights each cluster equally, allowing us to assess fairly the performance when there is a wide range of cluster populations.
+With this formula, the accuracy for a cluster reflects both sensitivity and specificity; a split into two equal parts yields an accuracy of 50% and a merge of two equal-sized clusters also yields an accuracy of 50%.

+## Results

 [Unequal variances](#unequal-variances) |
 [Anisotropic clusters](#anisotropic-clusters) |